 A subsidy is available to eligible liquor licensees.

-The liquor subsidy guidelines provide a full summary of the requirements that must be met to receive payment from the Victorian Government.
+The liquor subsidy guidelines provide a full summary of the requirements that must be met to receive the subsidy from the Victorian Government.

 To claim a subsidy, you must as the licensee: